Paturages/boner-viewer/README.md

 ## Notes

-This is probably the weirdest way to learn about writing SVGs by hand.
+* This is probably the weirdest way to learn about writing SVGs by hand
+* I could probably think about implementing color profiles and increase fidelity in regards to the actual game and so on, but there are other better tools out there for that
+* I tried to experiment with embedding compressed chart data in the URL for quick hotlinking, but it ended up way too big to be serviceable (>2000 characters)